Skip to main content

 Your answers will have a big impact on the use of annual leave at your business — and your team’s overall physical and mental wellbeing — so it’s essential that the process is made as smooth as possible.

-People management platforms like RotaCloud make the process incredibly simple for staff and managers alike: as well as being able to check their remaining leave allowance anytime they like via the RotaCloud app, your staff can request leave with just a few quick taps.
-All a manager has to do is approve or deny the request and RotaCloud takes care of the rest.
+Workforce management software like RotaCloud makes the process incredibly simple for staff and managers alike: as well as being able to check their remaining leave allowance anytime they like via the RotaCloud app, your staff can request leave with just a few quick taps.
+All a manager has to do is approve or deny the request, and RotaCloud takes care of the rest.

 Easy annual leave management with RotaCloud